WalterSimoncini/fungi-hummingbird/README.md

 unzip voc_data.zip
 ```

-You can also download a tiny version of Pascal VOC from [this link](https://cpf5rw.am.files.1drv.com/y4mxW5pUDPP2WOVWXZYdhd5PK82qXcqQURFvVTXGSfEk8igihjx8oyA_iSmeuMnwLSyNwN601Jq9Ec9PyN3olpCCCoNtrgYg7DkvrXUXyI-mymjQiSR0kgRZDvRRUw4SD9i4QFTa-q5W_A7WahXU5v1XroWUU8bKDgUbY0xbBuX67xZr4HGDQiT5b0cr4iPQbt6NJlKkAyWdXUkIL37xpL3JQ)
+You can also download a tiny version of Pascal VOC from [this link](https://cpf5rw.am.files.1drv.com/y4mxW5pUDPP2WOVWXZYdhd5PK82qXcqQURFvVTXGSfEk8igihjx8oyA_iSmeuMnwLSyNwN601Jq9Ec9PyN3olpCCCoNtrgYg7DkvrXUXyI-mymjQiSR0kgRZDvRRUw4SD9i4QFTa-q5W_A7WahXU5v1XroWUU8bKDgUbY0xbBuX67xZr4HGDQiT5b0cr4iPQbt6NJlKkAyWdXUkIL37xpL3JQ).

 ## Running Experiments

-Each experiment is split into two parts: the creation of a supporting index, used to fetch the negatives batch for the SimCLR loss, and the evaluation itself.
-Assuming the Pascal VOC dataset is stored in the `VOCSegmentation` folder you can build the supporting index with the following commands (which should replicate the second row, first cell of Table 3 in the paper):
+Each experiment is split into two parts: the creation of a support index, used to fetch the negative batch for the SimCLR loss, and the evaluation itself.
+Assuming the Pascal VOC dataset is stored in the `VOCSegmentation` folder, you can build the supporting index using the commands below.
+You should then be able to replicate the second row, first column of Table 3 in the paper.
+This document also reports the results for the scripts below on `VOC-Tiny`.

 ```sh
 # Create a directory to store the supporting index